 An ensemble of saxophone, trumpet, trombone, piano, bass, guitar, percussion, and drum set players.
 All players must have previous experience with their instruments.
 The ensemble plays arrangements of Big Band and popular music from the 1930s to the present.
 Emphasis is on developing improvisational and jazz small group (combo) performance skills.
 On occasion, students enrolled in the ensemble have been know to compose original music for the group.
 The ensemble performs at school concerts and other on and off-campus events.
 Furthermore, this ensemble tours and on occasion, travels for performances.
 Admission is by audition.

 The orchestra is open to string, woodwind, brass, and percussion players, and, occasionally, a pianist.
 The orchestra performs pieces from the standard orchestral repertoire and covers as many musical periods as possible within the given instrumentation.
 Admission is by audition.
 Qualified students, usually seniors, are given the opportunity to perform concerti or other solo pieces with the orchestra.
 The orchestra generally performs approximately three or more concerts throughout the academic year.

 Musical Theater Workshop

-This course will be the study of the three elements of Musical Theatre, singing, acting, and dancing, in an advanced, highly focused, studio setting.
-Students will work on vocal technique in the musical theatre style, will learn how to approach songs and scene from an acting perspective, and will be introduced to basic musical theatre dance technique.
-Over the course of the semester, each student will use these skills for both duet/small group selections as well as full ensemble pieces.
-Students are to develop strong performance skills and are encouraged to explore their own personal styles within the musical theatre genre.
-In addition, students will be exposed to basic musical theatre history.
+This course studies the three elements of musical theatre—singing, acting, and dancing—in an advanced, highly focused studio setting.
+Students will work on vocal technique in the musical theater style, will learn how to approach songs and scene from an acting perspective, and will be introduced to basic musical theater dance technique.
+Over the course of the year, each student will use these skills for both duet/small group selections as well as full ensemble pieces.
+Students are to develop strong performance skills and are encouraged to explore their own personal styles within the musical theater genre.
+In addition, students will be exposed to basic musical theater history.